 All Urbana University residence halls have wireless internet access.
 Students can request hard-wired internet access if they have a computer without wireless access.
 Requests for hard-wired internet will only be granted for academic purposes.
 Urbana University does not provide internet network access for gaming systems.

 Co-ed visitation between Urbana University students is permitted in the residence halls during the academic year.
 The co-ed visitation hours are as follows: Sunday-Thursday, 10:00am-1:00am; Friday & Saturday, 10:00am-3:00am.
 Visitation by non-students is permitted during regular visitation hours.
 However, any non-student visiting the residence halls and suites must be registered with Campus Safety.

 Any non-student visiting the residence halls must be registered with Campus Safety.
 Students are allowed to have overnight visitors of the same sex.
 Commuter students who are overnight guests (i.e. stay past the end of visitation hours) must register with Campus Safety.
-Overnight guests are not permitted for more than three consecutive days a month without permission from the Director of Campus Life.
+Overnight guests are not permitted for more than three consecutive days a month without permission from the Office of Campus Life.
 Students may only register one guest at a time.
 Parents and other family members are exempt from the one guest limit, but must be registered with Campus Safety.

 Can I cook in my room?

 Students are permitted to have one microwave (not to exceed 12 amps) and one refrigerator (not to exceed 3.75 cubic feet) per room.
 No open element heating appliances, George Foreman grills, broilers, toaster ovens, electric skillets or hot plates are permitted.

 A kitchen is located in McConnell Hall for all residential students.